Bikeshydv002/op-system-Bikesh/week1.md

 IP Address	192.168.56.102
 Gateway	192.168.56.1
 System Information Collection
-The following commands were executed on the Ubuntu Server via SSH from the workstation to verify system configuration and hardware allocation: uname -a free -h df -h ip addr lsb_release -a
+The following commands were executed on the Ubuntu Server via SSH from the workstation to verify system configuration and resource allocation: uname -a free -h df -h ip addr lsb_release -a
-These commands were used to confirm operating system version, kernel details, memory allocation, disk usage, and network configuration.
+These commands confirm operating system version, kernel details, memory allocation, disk usage, and network configuration.
 Evidence — System Verification
-📸 System Evidence Screenshot Filename: week1.png
+📸 Screenshot Filename: week1.png
-📌 Figure W1-2: Command-line output confirming operating system version, memory, disk usage, and network configuration.
+Figure W1-2: Command-line output confirming OS version, memory, disk usage, and network configuration.
 The terminal prompt (username@server-hostname) is visible, demonstrating remote administration via SSH.
 Learning Outcome Alignment
 LO4: Demonstrated through command-line system inspection and remote verification of operating system configuration.
 LO5: Addressed by evaluating security versus usability trade-offs in system architecture and network design.
 Reflection (Week 1)
 This planning phase established a secure and controlled lab foundation.
-By isolating the server, limiting internet exposure, and enforcing clear role separation between systems, the environment is well-suited for:
+By isolating the server, limiting internet exposure, and enforcing clear role separation between systems, the environment is well-suited for security hardening, performance testing, controlled experimentation, and real-world server administration scenarios.
-Security hardening
-Performance testing
-Controlled experimentation
-Real-world server administration scenarios
 The structured planning undertaken in this week ensures that later configuration, testing, and analysis can be conducted in a secure, repeatable, and professionally relevant manner.